praj97/WordCount/README.md

 # WordCount
-Counting words in a document
+Counting number of times the words occur in a document